New Year, New Tech Tools for Small Business

-“To find success in 2022, it’s imperative that small businesses start taking on big business systems and processes,” says business and finance coach Carlos Then, owner of Mr. Then Consulting.
+It's important for small businesses to begin adopting big business procedures and processes to achieve success, says business and finance coach Carlos Then, owner of Mr. Then Consulting.

 “What I mean by this is that small businesses need to set up toll-free numbers, interactive voice response systems and automations, and structure their businesses as if they are much larger than they are,” he said in a Forbes Coaches Council post.
 “This will be crucial to their success.”

 “Small businesses are always looking for opportunities to maximize their capabilities with limited headroom,” says an article in BizTech magazine by Julie Malaga and Jeff Cerrato.

 Malaga is a public cloud specialist, and Cerreto is a productivity solutions specialist at the multibrand technology solutions provider CDW, which publishes BizTech magazine.

 “When it comes to optimizing operations, there are few tools that can be more impactful than automation,” they write in the post.

 An increasing number of small business owners are using automation - some of whom started during the pandemic to automate curbside pickup or process new leads.

 Eighty-eight percent of the businesses surveyed in a study by Zapier said automation enables their company to compete with larger businesses.